defold/doc/docs/en/manuals/physics-shapes.md

 ---
 title: Collision shapes
-brief: A collision component can either use several primitive shapes or a single complex shape.
+brief: Collision objects can contain primitive shapes, hulls or triangle meshes, or use tilemap and convex shape resources.
 ---

 # Collision shapes

-A collision component can either use several primitive shapes or a single complex shape.
+A collision object can contain several embedded shapes.
+In 3D physics these can include hulls and triangle meshes from glTF or GLB files.
+You can also use a tilemap or a convex shape resource through the collision object's *Collision Shape* property.

 ### Primitive shapes
 The primitive shapes are *box*, *sphere* and *capsule*.
 You add a primitive shape by <kbd>right clicking</kbd> the collision object and selecting <kbd>Add Shape</kbd>: